wzscq/crvframe/README.md

 From this code repository,find the folder /initapp/init_app_conf, copy all of the files and sub folders in the folder to the app configuration directory /root/crvframe/apps/demodb.

 ## Register your app in redis app cache DB
-Use redis clinet tool to connect to the redis server.
+Use redis client tool to connect to the redis server.
 Choose the app cache DB which setted with conf.json.Add following key values to the DB.

 **key**：